 AMC’s former owner, Cablevision Systems Corp.
-(CVC), sued Dish in 2008, claiming it wrongfully terminated a 15-year contract involving a now-defunct high-definition TV programming service called Voom.
+(CVC:US), sued Dish in 2008, claiming it wrongfully terminated a 15-year contract involving a now-defunct high-definition TV programming service called Voom.
 While the trial in state court in New York will decide only breach-of-contract claims, Dish’s decision to drop all of AMC’s channels in July shadows the case.
 Jury selection is scheduled to begin tomorrow.

-Dish, whose 14 million satellite TV subscribers (DISH) accounted for 13 percent of AMC’s subscriber base, said it dropped AMC’s four networks because the shows didn’t deliver the ratings to justify their price.
+Dish, whose 14 million satellite TV subscribers (DISH:US) accounted for 13 percent of AMC’s subscriber base, said it dropped AMC’s four networks because the shows didn’t deliver the ratings to justify their price.
 AMC claims the move was due to its lawsuit.

 “We’ve been off the platform for a couple of months now, and we think we’re off because of litigation and not because of anything related to what our prices are for programming,” AMC Chief Executive Officer Joshua Sapan said during an investor conference in Manhattan on Sept.
 12.

 The decision by Dish, the third-biggest U.S. pay-TV company after Comcast Corp.
-(CMCSA) and DirecTV, to drop AMC may be a bargaining ploy to win an out-of-court settlement of the lawsuit and avoid paying damages.
+(CMCSA:US) and DirecTV, to drop AMC may be a bargaining ploy to win an out-of-court settlement of the lawsuit and avoid paying damages.

 “Both sides have a lot of motivation to settle,” Aditi Bagchi, a professor of law at Fordham Law School, said in a phone interview.
 “Maybe they will renegotiate the terms on which Dish will carry AMC’s channels.”